Brexit Party MP Candidates –

 They are planning to ‘sock it to the elites’ alongside Alexander Waugh, son of Auberon and Lady Teresa – the grandson of Evelyn and the sixth Earl of Onslow.
 Waugh Junior has spent a lifetime fighting ‘experts’, while seeking to prove that Shakespeare’s plays were written by Edward de Vere, the Earl of Oxford, and not some oik from Stratford-upon-Avon.

-The Brexit Party likes its minor celebrities and the list doesn’t disappoint.
+The Brexit Party also likes its minor celebrities.
 Snooker player Dale Prime is standing in Burton and TV lifestyle health expert Dr Chidi Ngwaba, who once ran a vegetarian restaurant despite not actually being a vegetarian, is hoping to be elected MP for Beckenham.

 Kickstarting the Comrades

 The RCP was a hard left cult that sprang up in the 1970s.
-Over the next 20 years, its members backed a long list of ‘causes’ including support for Colonel Gaddafi, denial of the Rwandan genocide and backing for the IRA – defending its atrocities in Warrington, Deal and Brighton.
+Over the next 20 years, its members backed a long list of ‘causes’ including Colonel Gaddafi, denial of the Rwandan Genocide and the IRA – defending its atrocities in Warrington, Deal and Brighton.
 The party’s run ended in the late 1990s when its magazine Living Marxism (LM) was successfully sued by ITV after wrongly claiming that the broadcaster’s journalists had “fooled the world” by faking pictures of Serb camps in the Bosnian war.

 Ms Fox has said that she no longer holds such views about the IRA.